-The ROM SAF generates and archives high-quality GPS Radio Occultation (RO) datasets for Numerical Weather Prediction (NWP) applications and specific climate application areas.
+The ROM SAF generates and archives high-quality GNSS Radio Occultation (RO) data for Numerical Weather Prediction (NWP) applications and specific climate application areas.

 SAF Official Service Name

 Satellite Application Facility on Radio Occultation Meteorology (ROM SAF)